Set Up Connectivity with a SafeNet Network

-To set up connectivity between the Palo Alto Networks firewall (HSM client) and a SafeNet Network HSM server, you must specify the IP address of the server, enter a password for authenticating the firewall to the server, and register the firewall with the server.
-Before starting the configuration, make sure you created a partition for the firewall on the HSM server.
-To ensure the SafeNet Network client version on the firewall is compatible with your SafeNet Network server, see Set up Connectivity with an HSM.
+To set up connectivity between the Palo Alto Networks firewall (HSM client) and a SafeNet Network HSM server, you must specify the IP address of the server, enter a password for authenticating the firewall to the server, and then register the firewall with the server.
+Before you being configuring your HSM client, create a partition for the firewall on the HSM server and then confirm that the SafeNet Network client version on the firewall is compatible with your SafeNet Network HSM server (see Set Up Connectivity with an HSM).

 Before the HSM and firewall connect, the HSM authenticates the firewall based on the firewall IP address.
-Therefore, you must configure the firewall to use a static IP address, not a dynamic address assigned through DHCP.
-Operations on the HSM would stop working if the firewall IP address changed during runtime.
+Therefore, you must configure the firewall to use a static IP address—not a dynamic address assigned through DHCP.
+Operations on the HSM stop working if the firewall IP address changes during runtime.

 HSM configurations are not synchronized between high availability (HA) firewall peers.
 Consequently, you must configure the HSM separately on each peer.
-In active/passive HA deployments, you must manually perform one failover to individually configure and authenticate each HA peer to the HSM.
-After this initial manual failover, user interaction is not required for the failover function.
+In active/passive HA configurations, you must manually perform one failover to individually configure and authenticate each HA peer to the HSM.
+After this initial manual failover, user interaction is not required for failover to function properly.

 - Define connection settings for each SafeNet Network HSM.

 - Log in to the firewall web interface and select.DeviceSetupHSM

 - Edit the Hardware Security Module Provider settings and set theProvider ConfiguredtoSafeNet Network HSM.